 - Sperm that move from the vagina into the uterus can survive longer.
 Studies have shown that conception is possible up to five to six days after intercourse.
-So it is possible for some sperm to survive that long in the uterus, usually in the cervical mucus or the fallopian tubes.
-But that is not typical.
+It is quite possible for some sperm to survive that long in the uterus, usually in the cervical mucus or the fallopian tubes. however, that is not typical.
 Most sperm die in the uterus within 24-48 hours after ejaculation, and the more time has passed after ejaculation, the less likely is the fertilization of the egg.

 - In excellent laboratory conditions and in a nutrient medium, they can remain alive for up to seven days.